How to Resize a JPEG Image?

 JPEG files were first introduced back in 1991 by specialists of the Joint Photographic Experts Group.
 Today, it is the leading image format in terms of global compatibility and use.

-From the practical perspective, the format manages to employ quite an intensive level of compression while saving high color depth volumes of 24 bits.
+From a practical perspective, the format manages to employ quite an intensive level of compression while saving high color depth volumes of 24 bits.
 The higher the compression rate goes, the smaller the image becomes and the worse its quality gets.

 On the other hand, JPEG doesn’t support transparency adjustments, which indicates that it’s not good enough for saving logos, pictures with text, and such.
 JPEG images are compatible with practically all existing operating systems and digital environments out there.
-Such files can also be converted in any other formats if need be.
+Such files can also be converted into any other formats if need be.

 Pros & Cons of JPEG (JPG)